-There was a time when it was believed the United States standard measurements would all move to the metric system.
-That never happened, but almost all beads, except for seed beads which use aught sizes, are measured on a metric scale in millimeters.
+Almost all beads are measured on a metric scale in millimeters.
 One exception is seed beads, which use aught sizes.
-The millimeter sizing can make it especially difficult to order beads online or shop for them in stores when you are planning to pair up the new beads with beads you already have at home.
+The millimeter sizing can make it especially difficult to order beads online or shop for them in stores.
+It can be tricky if you are planning to pair up new beads with beads you already have at home.

 Comparing Beads to Common Items to Gauge Size

 Short of having a ruler with you at all times, one of the best ways to understand relative bead size is to compare the bead to common objects.
 Coins are useful everyday objects that work for comparisons.
 They are easy to find and often found in a purse or pocket.